Vrooli/Vrooli/docs/Migrate.md

 2. Start the project with `docker-compose up -d`, and wait for the server container to finish starting.
 3. `docker exec -it server sh`
 4. `cd packages/server`
-5. Migrate without applying schema - `prisma migrate dev --name init --create-only --schema src/db/schema.prisma`.
+5. Migrate without applying schema - `prisma migrate dev --name init --create-only`.
 This will generate a migration file in src/db/migrations.
 6. Open migration file, and add extension create lines for every database extension used. e.g. `CREATE EXTENSION IF NOT EXISTS citext;`
-7. `prisma migrate dev --name init --schema src/db/schema.prisma`
+7. `prisma migrate dev --name init`
 8. Type `exit` to exit the shell.